collins-okafor/collins-okafor/README.md

 - 👀 I'm interested in JavaScript Programming, Web Development, Python Programming, Data Science and Machine Learning, Mechatronics, and Robotics.
 - 🔭 I’m currently working on a MERN project - an attendance register for a company.
 - 👯 I’m looking to collaborate on interfacing APIs with websites.
-- 💬 Ask me about Nodejs, JavaScript, Robotics...
+- ⚡ Ask me about Nodejs, JavaScript, Robotics...
 - 📫 How to reach me: Through my email @collinszurum@gmail.com
-- ⚡ Fun fact: I like traveling.